wethod/learning-center-source/content/finance/index.md

 **Confirm a travel booking and upload reservations:**

-When a travel request is finally booked, head back to the travel request email by searching for the references in the object (i.e. user name, project name, business unit)
+When a travel request is finally booked, head back to the travel request email by searching for the references in the object (i.e. user name, project name, business unit).

-1. Click the button *Take me there*
+1. Click the button *Take me there*.

-2. Open request's details.
+2. View the travel request details.

 3. Scroll down to the bottom, insert total costs and attach reservations files.

-4. Click *Save*
+4. Click *Save*.

 Who made the travel request will receive a booking confirmation email, with the link to download booking and reservation materials.